The last four years have been long ones.

-BUT, not before we install the new inducer motor, because you can’t just install a new furnace on the spot.
+But, not before we install the new inducer motor, because you can’t just install a new furnace on the spot.
 It’d be three days before he could return to do that little project.
 Luckily he only got charged $200 for the part (no labor.)
 Normally, that part swap would’ve cost $550 with labor.

-At the end of the day, I’m looking at a $3,200 bill on my rental ledger to start 2018.
+At the end of the day, I’m looking at a $3,200 expense on my rental ledger to start 2018.
 Yippee!!!
 But again, knowing that that furnace was on the brink, and would’ve needed replacing at some point, I can’t get too worked up about it.

-Accounting for Health Insurance
+Prepare for Retirement 101: Accounting for Health Insurance

-Oh man.
+Oh, man.
 I’ve got some homework to do on this one.
 I’m estimating that we’ll spend $500 per month in premiums for a high deductible plan, and about $1500 per year in out-of-pocket expenses.

-We are a healthy-ish bunch here in the Cubert household, so my hope and intent is to avoid health being something that holds us back, but rather and enabler for living a good life.
+We are a healthy-ish bunch here in the Cubert household, so my hope and intent is to avoid health being something that holds us back, but rather an enabler for living a good life.
 That means lots of exercise, whole foods, limited screen time, and plenty of sleep.

 Even with all that noble planning, we can’t avoid health insurance.
 That’s just too risky.
 We can, however, mitigate our premium costs in a couple of ways:

 - Deduct premiums from our business taxes.
 This is huge.
 Having a business allows us to effectively discount our cost of coverage by roughly 33%